charmed-kubernetes/kubernetes-docs/pages/k8s/cni-canal.md

 toc: False
 ---

-'Canal' is a shorthand for saying "Calico and Flannel", a common practise which sets up Calico to handle policy management and Flannel to manage the network itself.
+"Canal" is a shorthand for saying "Calico and Flannel", a common practise which sets up Calico to handle policy management and Flannel to manage the network itself.
 The manual setup is explained in the [Calico documentation][canal].

 ## Deploying Charmed Kubernetes with Canal

-To deploy CDK with Canal, deploy the kubernetes-canal bundle:
+To deploy a cluster with Canal, deploy the kubernetes-canal bundle:

 ```bash
 juju deploy cs:bundle/canonical-kubernetes-canal